aruyu/nvim-dotfiles/README.md

 # Neovim Configs
-Custom configs for NeoVim written by Lua Script.
+Custom configs for Neovim written by Lua Script.